AxelNorgren/AxelNorgren.github.io/_pages/publications.md

 ## Working Papers

-**Effect of Student Teaching Placements on Teacher Career Development**
+**Hidden Costs of Teaching?
+The Effect of Student Teaching Placements on Teacher Career Development**
 Axel Norgren
 This project studies how the placement of student teachers affects their probability of completing teacher education, obtaining employment post-graduation, and the type of school they begin their career in.
 Using Swedish administrative registers, I explore whether placement schools shape both selection into and outcomes within the teaching profession.